gorunul/owrt-controller-v1/README.md

-Future steps (if i will keep use openwrt ap's at work):
+Future steps:
 - convert to C
-- push configs to slave ap's ( i personaly need vlans management from a single point and wifi configs for the moment)
+- push configs to slave ap's ( i personaly need vlans management for all slaves from a single device and wifi configs for the moment)
 - push 802.11kv data to slave ap's
 - device adoption like on Ubiquity, TPlink, Grandstream